Dbaljeet/Dbaljeet/README.md

 <br>

- 🍪 I'm currently studying at a university.
+ 🍪degree in engineering sciences

+ 🍪 I'm in my last year of college (civil engineering in computing and informatics).

 <br>

- 🍪 Now I’m getting better at web programming and data science principally.
+ 🍪 I'm getting better at web programming, agile methodologies, and starting with cloud primarily.